joearton/paperlens-mini/build_scripts/macos/README.md

-# 🍎 macOS Build Guide - PaperLens Mini
+# 🍎 macOS Build Guide - Sintesa

-This guide will help you build a standalone macOS application for PaperLens Mini.
+This guide will help you build a standalone macOS application for Sintesa.

 ## 📋 Prerequisites